MonkeyBars3k/ReaScripts/README.md

 There are two main ways to consolidate selected items on a track natively in Reaper: **Glue** and **Groups**.
 Both have disadvantages.

 **Glue** is permanent: once you glue items together, you cannot make edits later without cutting again.
-This can be problematic as you may wish make any number of changes to enclosed items (such as make the sound of a kick drum's tail longer, etc.).
+This can be problematic as you may wish make any number of changes to the glued items (such as make the sound of a kick drum's tail longer, etc.).
 You cannot do this using Glue, a "destructive" edit.

 The other option is to **Group** items.
 This works well if you simply want to move items around or select multiple items by clicking one item; however, you cannot use many other benefits of a single Reaper item, such as quickly looping, take envelopes & fx, etc. Grouping can also become confusing because Groups are highlighted in green around the items, but *not* around the boundary of the group itself.
-Groups can be unwieldy to work with in many musical contexts, such as a four-bar repetition, and they tend to create visual clutter.
+Groups can be unwieldy to work with in many musical contexts, such as a four-bar repetition, and they can create visual clutter.

 **Superglue** aims to address the shortcomings of both Glue and Groups, restore the convenient functionality already present in items (looping, timestretching, and much more) by placing selected items in a new container item called a **Superitem** – _and_ provide users the convenience of **audio item pooling**.

 ### How to use

-**To Superglue items**, simply select items and trigger one of the MB_Superglue Glue or Smart Action scripts.
+**To Superglue items**, simply select items and trigger the **MB_Superglue Glue** script.

 To change the contents of your Superitem, the **Edit** script "opens" the created Superitem, restoring the contained items once again.

-To Reglue, just use one of the Glue or Smart Action scripts again.
-The **Unglue** scripts restore the contained items to their state from before that pool's last Superglue (i.e., irreversibly restore the contained items in the Superitem).
+To reglue, just use one of the Glue or Smart Action scripts again.

+The **Unglue** scripts restore the contained items to their state from before that pool's last Superglue (i.e., irreversibly restore the contained items in the Superitem), severing connection to their former Pool.
+If you Glue after Unglue, the resulting Superitem will be in a new Pool.

-**Smart Action** scripts intelligently determine which action is required based on your item selection!
+The **Glue/Edit & Glue/Unglue Smart Action** scripts intelligently determine which action is required based on your item selection!

 ### Features
 - Provides the missing **nondestructive/reversible Glue** feature in Reaper!
   - A.k.a.: Glue Groups, Item Containers, Container Items, Pooled Item Boxes, Pooled Audio Items
 - Provides the missing **pooled audio items** feature in Reaper!
   - Superitem copies are **pooled by default**.
-Editing and regluing one Superitem **updates all instances**.
+Editing and regluing one Superitem **updates all instances** in that Pool.
   - Run the script to **Remove Superitem from current Pool** to place a Superitem on its own new Pool.
   - Disable Superitem pooling by enabling the option to **Remove Superitem siblings from Pool on Glue**.
 Careful: this removes formerly copied Superitems from their pools.
 If you want a mix of pooled and unpooled Superitems, it's recommended to run the script to Remove Superitem from Pool manually as needed.
 - Supports **nesting Superitems** inside _other_ Superitems!
-When you update the nested Superitem, Superglue checks the parent item and updates that Superitem as well.
+When you update the nested Superitem, Superglue finds any Superitem that contains it and updates it as well.
 There is no limit in the code as to how many times you can nest Superitems – tested with 20 levels of nesting.
 - Superglue has its own script options that can be selected by the user.
-Just run the script to **open the options window** and try them out.
-Scripts are also supplied to toggle or cycle options.
+Just run the script to **Open the options window** and try them out.
+Scripts are also supplied to toggle (On-Off) or cycle (3+ states) options.
-  - You can **toggle expansion to time selection** in the options window.
+  - You can **toggle Expansion to time selection** in the options window.

 ### Tips
 - **Using just the pooled audio item feature:** Feel free to Superglue a _single audio item_ and make copies of that!
-Since every Superitem you copy is a pooled audio item, all you need to ensure all the copies stay updated is to Edit any one of the pooled Superitems and Reglue.
-If you ever want to remove any one from the pool and place it in its own new pool, just run the **Remove Superitem from current Pool** script.
+Since every Superitem you copy is a pooled audio item, all you need to ensure all the copies stay updated is Edit any one of the pooled Superitems and reglue (Glue again).
+If you ever want to remove a Superitem from its pool and place it in its own new pool, just run the **Remove Superitem from current Pool** script.
-- **Using just the container feature:** The most basic application of Superglue is just treating your Superitem as a container item that can be edited easily later, i.e. a more convenient way to group items and apply settings to them as a whole.
+- **Using just the container feature:** The most basic application of Superglue is to treat a Superitem as a container item that can be edited easily later, i.e. a more convenient way to group items and apply settings to them as a whole.
 - Check out **all the scripts** that get installed when you sync the ReaPack repo.
 There are some very useful utilities.
 - Make sure to examine the **options window** which enables numerous configurations for various use cases.
 Options are saved in your install's .ini file.
 - Contained Items can extend beyond your Superitem edges, enabling an **extradimensional pocket to hide items in your project** without having to hide a track or add muted items anywhere.
+(Run the script to **Display Superglue item info** to reveal how many contained items are "in" a Superitem.)
-- While Superglue does add a default Pool indicator prefix to Superitem take names, you may end up changing the name.
+- While Superglue does add a default Pool number prefix to Superitem take names, you may end up changing the name.
 In this and other cases, it's useful to open up the **Superglue item info window** to see its Parent Pool ID and other relevant Superglue data.

 ### Requirements
 - Requires **Reaper v6.43** or newer